Baby Poo: Your Ultimate Guide and Colour Chart

 What Can You Do About Constipation?

+Wondering how to help your baby poo?
 There are some things you can do to try and get things moving again.
-Lying your baby down and gently moving his or her legs in a cycling motion may help.
+Lying your baby down and gently moving their legs in a cycling motion may help.
 A gentle tummy massage could also ease some of the pressure.
-Here are other tips for managing constipation:

 • If you don’t see any improvement in a day or two, talk to your doctor or health visitor.
 In some cases, your doctor may prescribe a laxative or examine your baby to rule out any underlying medical condition.